vilchy/pyresynth/README.md

 pyresynth
 =========
-A python package for modeling of musical instruments sounds based on examples.
+A python package for sound analysis.

 Work in progress…

 Installation